beeware/beeware/docs/tutorial/tutorial-8.rst

 functions at the same time, sharing resources between all the concurrently running functions.

-Asynchronous functions (known as *co-routines*) need to be explicitly declared as being asynchronous.
-They also need to internally declare when an opportunity exists to change context to another co-routine.
+Asynchronous functions (known as *coroutines*) need to be explicitly declared as being asynchronous.
+They also need to internally declare when an opportunity exists to change context to another coroutine.

 In Python, asynchronous programming is implemented using the ``async`` and ``await`` keywords, and the `asyncio
 <https://docs.python.org/3/library/asyncio.html>`__ module in the standard
 library.
-The ``async`` keyword allows us to declare that a function is an asynchronous co-routine.
-The ``await`` keyword provides a way to declare when an opportunity exists to change context to another co-routine.
+The ``async`` keyword allows us to declare that a function is an asynchronous coroutine.
+The ``await`` keyword provides a way to declare when an opportunity exists to change context to another coroutine.
 The `asyncio
 <https://docs.python.org/3/library/asyncio.html>`__ module provides some other
 useful tools and primitives for asynchronous coding.